divadnauj-GB/shadowfi-userdocs/docs/source/index.rst

 .. note::

    This project is under active development.
 The documentation is a work in progress and may not cover all features or configurations yet.
 Contributions are welcome!

 Contents
 --------

 .. toctree::

-   README.md
+   usage
    examples
    tutorials
    configuration